 Collaborative and multi-disciplinary the Disability Innovation Summit will be a platform for new ideas, a forum to share successes and an opportunity to explore scalable breakthroughs with the ability to make global change.

 Dynamic in it's approach, the summit will focus on vision and opportunity, showcasing experiences and learnings across culture, academia, business and technology.

-Mixture of talks, panel discussions and break-out sessions with a focus on scalability and global impact.
+Mixture of talks, panel discussions and engagement sessions with a focus on scalability and global impact.

 Talks - Short and engaging, speakers from around the world will share successes and challenges, and their vision for the future.